sausin/laravel-ovh/README.md

 file have been renamed to better correspond with the names used by OpenStack in their configuration file.
 This is intended to give the developer a better understanding of the contents of each configuration key.
 If you're coming from `3.x`, updating the variable names in the `.env` might be essential to prevent failure.

+### From 5.x/6.x to 7.x
+Starting with `7.x` branch, only Laravel 9 and PHP 8 are supported.
+The `cache` option should be removed from your config if you previously used it since Flysystem no longer supports "cached adapters".

 # Usage